indiameicorengold/indiameicorengold/README.md

 - ⚡ Fun fact: ...
 -->

 I am a fourth-year computer science student at Brown University interested in design and visual computing.
+I am particularly interested in full-stack development!

+Here are some links to the projects that I've worked on: